bpmn-io/bpmn.io/src/blog/2023/001-form-js-0.10.0.md

   </p>
 </div>

-Try out the new features [on our demo](https://demo.bpmn.io/form) or using the [form-js playground](https://github.com/bpmn-io/form-js/tree/master/packages/form-js-playground).
+Try out the new features [on our demo](https://demo.bpmn.io/form) or using the [Camunda form playground](https://github.com/camunda/form-playground).

 ## Wrapping Up